 Trade debts consist of a large number of customers, spread across geographical areas.
-Ongoing credit evaluation is performed on the financial condition of accounts receivable, where appropriate.
+Ongoing credit evaluation is performed on the financial condition of trade debts, where appropriate.
 The Company does not have any significant credit risk exposure to any single counterparty or any group of counterparties having similar characteristics.
+At June 30, 2020, the Company had approximately 18 (2019: 17) major customers that owed more than Rs.10 million each and accounted for approximately 67% (2019: 70%) of local trade debts.
+Other debts amounting to Rs.
+0.2 million (2019: Rs.
+124.85 million) are secured against letters of credit.